-First-time freshmen may apply for fall or spring admission.
+First-time, first-year students may apply for fall or spring admission.
 Applicants for the fall semester who are not admitted may be offered spring admission.
 Additional information is available at elon.edu/e-web/admissions/springadmit.xhtml.

 Transfer Admission